-Nigel Gould’s influence and value at Fujifilm does not disappear when he retires this week as Technical Manager of our Water-based Inkjet Ink Group.
-His impact is so considerable that he continues to make a lasting difference.
-From his early days in the 1980s working on ultraviolet (UV) resins to leading the water-based group from 2018 onwards, Nigel’s legacy is a passion for chemistry, innovation, and vast technical knowledge passed to the future experts in inkjet at Fujifilm.
+Nigel Gould’s influence and value at Fujifilm didn’t disappear when he retired as Technical Manager of our Water-based Inkjet Ink Group in 2022.
+Nigel’s legacy is a passion for chemistry, innovation, and vast technical knowledge passed to the future experts in inkjet at Fujifilm.

 Accepting any chemistry challenges